What are Stakeholder in SOC 2

 Defining Internal Leadership and Oversight

 Clear delineation of internal roles is fundamental to precise SOC 2 compliance.
-Internal stakeholders—senior executives, board members, IT professionals, and compliance officers—form the structural center of operational risk management.
-By assigning distinct responsibilities, organizations transform control mapping into a system of continuous verification, where each function is backed by measurable parameters and traceable evidence.
+Internal stakeholders—senior executives, board members, IT professionals, and compliance officers—form the structural centre of operational risk management.
+By assigning distinct responsibilities, organisations transform control mapping into a system of continuous verification, where each function is backed by measurable parameters and traceable evidence.

 Frameworks for Accountability and Risk Management